 How we work out the price you have to pay for your property

-We will work out the price of your home based on a number of factors as detailed below.
+We will work out the price of your home based on a number of factors.
+These include those listed below.

 After you have been a tenant for five years, you will receive a discount of 20% off the market value.
-For each extra year that you have been a tenant you will then receive another 2% reduction of the market value, up to a maximum of 60%.
+For each extra year that you have been a tenant you will then receive another 2% reduction of the market value, up to 60%.

-The maximum amount that can be taken off the market value of your home is £24,000.
-If you sell your home, or any part of it, within five years of the date that you bought it, then any discount that you received must be paid back.
+The most that we can take off the market value of your home is £24,000.
+You may then choose to sell your home.
+If you do this within five years of the date that you bought it then you must pay back any discount that you received.

-Contact your local Land and Regeneration office for further advice.
+Contact your Regional Place Shaping office for further advice.

 Historic cost is the amount that it cost the Housing Executive to build, improve or buy the property.
 We can only sell your home for less than this historic cost if the market value is lower.
 You would not receive a discount in these circumstances.

-The historic cost doesn’t include repair costs and covers this year and the previous 10 financial years.
+The historic cost does not include repair costs.
+It covers this year and the previous 10 financial years.

-Any improvements that you have carried out will not be included in the price you have to pay to buy your home.
+We do not include any improvements that you have carried out in the price you have to pay to buy your home.